-When visiting the Old City do not rush between different sites.
+When visiting the Old City, do not rush between different sites.
 Enjoy a stroll in the alleys and the markets.
-And on our way to the Church Of The Holy Sepulchre, we will take a small detour through the Jewish quarter.
+And on our way to the Church Of The Holy Sepulchre, we will take a slight detour through the Jewish quarter.

 Church of the Holy Sepulchre